Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Urinary incontinence.

-• Large blood clots come out of the vagina.
+• Large clots of blood are discharged from the vagina.

-• There is a need to change pads many times within an hour.
+• There is a need to change gaskets many times within an hour.

 Collapse

-Removal of the uterus with appendages is perhaps one of the most serious and difficult operations in gynecology.
-It can carry quite a lot of complications, and in addition, be characterized by a long and difficult recovery period, during which various restrictions apply to many areas of life.
-But it is precisely the careful adherence to the doctor's recommendations at this stage that can significantly speed up the recovery from the disease, recovery after the procedure and improve the quality of life.
-About how the postoperative period goes after the removal of the uterus, what features it has and what recommendations should be followed at this stage of treatment, is described in this material.
+Removal of the uterus and appendages is perhaps one of the most serious and difficult operations in gynecology.
+It can cause quite a lot of complications, and in addition, it is characterized by a long and difficult recovery period, during which various restrictions apply to many areas of life.
+But it is precisely careful adherence to the doctor’s recommendations at this stage that can significantly speed up recovery from the disease, recovery after the procedure and improve the quality of life.
+This material describes how the postoperative period goes after removal of the uterus, what features it has, and what recommendations should be followed at this stage of treatment.

 Duration

-How long does the rehabilitation of the patient after such an intervention actually last?
+How long does the patient’s rehabilitation actually take after such an intervention?
 To some extent, this is influenced by its method and volume.
-For example, if the uterus with appendages was removed, then the recovery period can be up to two months, and if only the organ cavity itself, then up to six weeks or one and a half months.
+For example, if the uterus and appendages were removed, then the recovery period can be up to two months, and if only the organ cavity itself, then up to six weeks or one and a half months.

-It is customary to distinguish between early and late rehabilitation period.
-Early is understood as the first three days after the operation, and the first 24 hours have the maximum value.
-Late means the rest of the period - up to one and a half to two months.
+It is customary to distinguish between early and late rehabilitation periods.
+By early we mean the first three days after surgery, with the first 24 hours having the maximum value.
+By late we mean the entire remaining period - up to one and a half to two months.

-How to quickly recover after removal of the uterus?
-Express methods of recovery after this intervention does not exist.
-This intervention is quite serious and voluminous, accompanied by hormonal changes in the reproductive system.
-And also, they have their own effects and symptoms of the disease, due to which it was necessary to amputate the organ.
+How to quickly recover after hysterectomy?
+There are no express methods of recovery after this intervention.
+This intervention is quite serious and extensive, accompanied by hormonal changes in the reproductive system.
+And also, the symptoms of the disease that required amputation of the organ have their own effects.
 Therefore, the recovery period after removal is normally long and is accompanied, to the greatest extent in the first weeks, by a deterioration in well-being.

 Taking into account the individual characteristics of the body, recovery after removal of the uterus can go a little faster or a little slower, but there will still not be a significant difference.
-And even if the state of health improved after 2-3 weeks, this does not mean that the implementation of the doctor's recommendations should be stopped.
+And even if your health improves after 2-3 weeks, this does not mean that you should stop following the doctor’s recommendations.

-Within 24 hours after the laparotomy was carried out, it is necessary to observe bed rest.
-It takes a lot of time just to get out of anesthesia.
-You should not sit down and get up even to the toilet.
-Although by the end of the first day, gently, with the help of hands, it is already permissible to roll over on its side.
+Within 24 hours after the laparotomy was performed, it is necessary to maintain bed rest.
+It takes a lot of time just to come out of anesthesia.
+You shouldn't sit down or get up, even to go to the toilet.
+Although by the end of the first day, carefully, with the help of your hands, it is already acceptable to turn over on your side.
 Only liquid food is allowed.

 First 72 hours

 Over time, it is necessary to increase physical activity.
-At this stage, the patient should already half-sit in bed, get up to use the toilet, roll over on her side.
-There should still be liquid and semi-liquid food, by the third day starting to include easily digestible ordinary food.
-It is important to control the work of the intestines so that there is no constipation and gas formation.
+At this stage, the patient should already be half-sitting in bed, getting up to go to the toilet, and turning over on her side.
+You should still eat liquid and semi-liquid food, and by the third day, begin to include easily digestible regular food.
+It is important to control your bowel movements to avoid constipation and gas formation.

 These days, treatment is already being carried out after removal of the uterus - broad-spectrum antibiotics are taken to avoid infection.